pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 really matter, though, it happens to be fast anyway in all cases that I tried.
 One could search for cases for which that is not the case, though.

+<a name="fn3">[3]</a> Perl is designed to allow to treat *anything*
+(except for the `undef` value if `use warnings FATAL => 'uninitialized'` is used) as a string (non-strings will automatically be coerced into one).
+So should `is_string` accept anything then, even the `[1]` in the example?
+On one hand, yes, or it will artificially restrict acceptance of values for which the program would work just fine.
+On the other hand, the purpose of restricting values is to detect usage errors, thus the answer is also "no, sort of".
+Perhaps one solution is to offer ways to configure the program/module so that a check using `is_string` will accept references, too, either with or without warning.
+Another could be to verify if references are objects that have a stringification overload, and deny them otherwise.

 </with_toc>